 - Knowing our emotions makes it easier to turn them into strengths and do away with our weaknesses.

-Starting from these lessons, we’ll explore in detail some exciting insights from the book that will change the way you view your emotions.
+Let’s explore some exciting insights from the book that will change the way you view your emotions!

 Lesson 1: Comparing ourselves with others and not dealing with our anger and disappointment is what’s hurting us the most